- Business and strategy

 The Company is subject to income taxes in numerous jurisdictions.
 Significant judgment is required in determining the total provision for income taxes.
 There are many transactions and calculations for which the ultimate tax determination is uncertain during the ordinary course of business.
 The Company recognizes liabilities for anticipated tax audit issues based on estimates of whether additional taxes will be due.
 Where the final tax outcome of these matters is different from the amounts that were initially recorded, such differences will impact the current and deferred income tax assets and liabilities in the period for which such determination is made.

-Carry forward losses are recognized as a deferred tax asset if it is likely that future taxable profits will be available against which losses can be set off.
+Carry forward losses are recognized as a deferred tax asset to the extent that sufficient taxable temporary differences are available or if it is likely that future taxable profits will be available against which losses can be set off.
 Judgment is involved to establish the extent to which expected future profits substantiate the recognition of a carry forward loss.

 Given a reasonable change in the key assumptions used in determining total deferred tax assets and liabilities, there would be no material impact on the financial statements.

 The Company’s ownership interest in the Synoptik Group is 63.29%.
 The agreement between the Company and the partner is set up so that the partner has certain affirmative votes in order to protect the variable returns of their investment.
 Resulting from contractual arrangements between the Company and the partner on key operational, procurement and organizational activities, the Company has the ability to execute power over the relevant activities of Synoptik, which directly affects Synpotik’s returns.
 Following this assessment, the Company concluded that it has control and the Synoptik Group is consolidated.
 At each reporting date this assessment is reconsidered.